hoaC0/to-do-list-app/README.md

 - clean and pleasing design

 ### To be added...
-- database, so tasks don't disappear when refreshing website
+- api, so tasks don't disappear when refreshing website

 ## Contact